harbourlab/SparK/README.md

 -cg      control groups.
 Defines which plot nr to place the files in -tg      treatment groups.
-Defines which plot nr to place the files in Both, the -cg and -tg option define in which plot number the list of files defined in -cf and -tf will be.
-E.g., for a list of 5 files, say 2 replicates of RNAseq, and 3 replicates of ChIPseq, "-cg 1 1 2 2 2"
-and "-tg 1 1 2 2 2" will generate 2 plots, where plot 1 includes the first two files of both, treatment
-and control as listed in "-cf" "-tf".
+Defines which plot nr to place the files in Both, the -cg and -tg option define in which plot number the list of files defined in -cf and -tf will be in.
+E.g., for a list of 5 files, say 2 replicates of RNAseq, and 3 replicates of ChIPseq, "-cg 1 1 2 2 2" and "-tg 1 1 2 2 2" will generate 2 plots, where plot 1 includes the first two files of both, treatment and control as listed in "-cf" "-tf".
 The latter 3 files of both will be in plot 2.
-See examples below for more.
+See examples below.

 -gl      Label the groups defined in -cg and -tg. e.g. "-gl RNAseq H3K4me3" will label group 1 with
          RNAseq, and group 2 with H3K4me3